seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **PETRUCHIO**
 Gentlemen and friends, I thank you for your pains:
-I know you think to dine with me to-day,
+I know you think to dine with me today,
 And have prepared great store of wedding cheer;
 But so it is, my haste doth call me hence,
 And therefore here I mean to take my leave.

 **BAPTISTA**
-Is't possible you will away to-night?
+Is't possible you will away tonight?

 **PETRUCHIO**
-I must away to-day, before night come:
+I must away today, before night come:
 Make it no wonder; if you knew my business,
 You would entreat me rather go than stay.
 And, honest company, I thank you all,